spbooks/html5games1/README.md

 ## Getting help

 Setting up a workable build system to run code can be the most frustrating aspect of JavaScript development.
-If you are having any trouble running or modifying the examples, either log an issue on the code repository, send me an email me at mrspeaker@gmail.com, or ping me @mrspeaker on twitter - and we'll get it sorted.
+If you are having any trouble running or modifying the examples, either log an issue on the code repository, send me an email at mrspeaker@gmail.com, or ping me @mrspeaker on twitter - and we'll get it sorted.

 ## Using JavaScript Native Modules